TritonDataCenter/rfd/rfd/0082/README.md

 - Does SAPI ListInstances support paging?
 It'll need to.
   Answer: No, it does not support pagging.
 Indeed, it attempts to load every existing instance by looping on moray findObjects in batches of 1000.

-Some current tickets:

-- AGENT-1053: "Note that my plan is to provide support for new agent setup by cn-agent and use it for cmon-agent update this week" --pedro

 ## M5: gz-tools, dockerlogger and sdcadm